bcgsc/ntEdit/README.md

 			1: best substitution, or best indel
 			2: best edit overall (suggestion that you reduce i and d for performance) -s,     SNV mode.
 Overrides draft kmer checks, forcing reassessment at each position (-s 1 = yes, default = 0, no. EXPERIMENTAL)
-	-v,	verbose mode (-v 1 = yes, default = 0, no)
+	-a,	Soft masks missing kmer positions having no fix (-v 1 = yes, default = 0, no) -v,	verbose mode (-v 1 = yes, default = 0, no)

 	--help,		display this message and exit